fromhtoz/RobotframeworkDemo/README.md

 Here's the official site: https://robotframework.org/

-This project will demonstrate simple tests for both a REST (Representational State Transfer) API (Application Programming Interface) endpoint and a web page UI (User Interface).
+This project will use simple tests for both a REST (Representational State Transfer) API (Application Programming Interface) endpoint and a web page UI (User Interface) to demonstrate some of the most useful Robot Framework features.

 # Prerequisites
 * A Linux Operating System with the following installed